 Then, about a month later, I saw in an email my two favorite words”

 The rest of the email, from the same client I could not get answers from, went like this:

 “I wanted to refinance with you a month ago, but you weren’t able to quote me a low rate, and I went elsewhere.
-Unfortunately, my loan app fell through at the last minute with the lender I went with, because they had problems with the 11.9% of the units in the development still held by the developer.
+Unfortunately, my loan app fell through at the last minute with the lender I went with.
+They had problems with the 11.9% of the units in the development still held by the developer.
 Anyway, would you accept my applications now?”

 Yes, it was music to my ears.
 But, no, it did not make me happy.
 I was upset that yet another client went racing ahead to what he was sure was the “best deal” without getting all the answers he needed in advance.
-He jumped over a bushel of $100 bills (in this case savings of $300 a month on his mortgage with me) to get the quarter in the corner (an alleged better deal, that could not even be done, it turns out).
+He jumped over a bushel of $100 bills to get the quarter in the corner.
+Meaning he went after an alleged better deal, that could not even be done, it turns out.

-Had he slowed down, and let me ask all the questions I wanted to, there is one possibility, in this scenario, to get a loan through where one unit owner owns more than 10% of the units in the building.
-But I can’t release that secret here 🙂
+Had he slowed down and let me ask all the questions I wanted to I may have had good news for him.
+There is one possibility, in this scenario, to get a loan through where one unit owner owns more than 10% of the units in the building.

-In the end, in our desperation to secure the last 1/8% in rate, the last $100 in closing costs reduction, and the last word in getting the best deal; we consumers tend to overlook:
+In desperation to secure the lowest rate by 1/8% in rate, the last $100 in closing costs reduction, and the last word in getting the best deal; we consumers tend to overlook: